-The Charlotte Museum of History has named UNC Charlotte alumna Adria Focht as its new president and CEO, effective Nov.
-27. Focht comes to the museum from the Kings Mountain Historical Museum, where she was director and curator.
+UNC Charlotte alumna Adria Focht is serving the Charlotte Museum of History as its president and CEO.
+Focht came to the museum from the Kings Mountain Historical Museum, where she was director and curator.

 “Adria brings passion, energy and extensive experience with museum operations to The Charlotte Museum of History,” said Mary Newsom, chair of the board of trustees for The Charlotte Museum of History.
 “She also has strong connections to Charlotte and to the region’s history organizations, as well as deep knowledge of North Carolina history.
 We know she is the right person to lead the museum into the future.
 She’ll help us keep on sharing this community’s past as a way to inspire conversation about today’s events and issues.”

 Focht earned bachelor’s degrees in anthropology and art from UNC Charlotte in 2005.
 She earned her master’s degree in historical archaeology from East Carolina University.

 During her tenure at the Kings Mountain Historical Museum, Focht nearly doubled annual visitation to the site, engaged new and diverse audiences and enhanced visitor experiences, all while dramatically increasing the museum’s annual income through new programs.